-NOTE: Following points when installing: Follow "Commissioning" as well as the instructions of the system supplier (battery box, auxiliary power supply).
+NOTE: Following points when installing: Follow the "Commissioning" section as well as the instructions of the system supplier (battery box, auxiliary power supply).

-Check the polarity of the battery and cells.
-Cells or batteries connected in series are connected from the negative to the positive pole of the following battery.
+Check the polarity of the battery and monoblocs.
+Monoblocs or batteries connected in series are connected from the negative to the positive pole of the following battery.
 Connect the battery only after checking the correct battery polarity to the charger or the consumer load.